 December 11, 2014

 January 15, 2015

 March 12, 2015

 All applicants must maintain updated contact information (address, phone, email) with AMCAS throughout the entire application process.
 Your AMCAS contact information is our only source of contact information for you.
 We do not maintain a separate database of contact information.

 Any applicant who has been accepted but subsequently fails to enroll, or who has been refused admission but wishes to enter in a subsequent year, must re-apply for admission and must meet all requirements in force at the time of the new application.
 The Admissions Committee expects all re-applicants to have improved their credentials significantly.

 Reapplicant applications will not be reviewed before January 1, 2015, however the applications must be completed by the deadlines given.
 This is done so that any reapplicant can send in supplemental information to add to their application (fall course grades, additional shadowing/volunteer, etc.) for the Committee to review.

 Applicants interested in our Rural Medical Programs are encouraged to visit our Rural Programs webpage.

 The Rural application is now open.
-The deadline for completing the 2014 Rural Medical Programs application will be in mid-March 2014.
-We plan to extend invitation for interviews no later than May 1, 2014.
+The deadline for completing the 2016 Rural Medical Programs application will be March 22, 2015.
+We plan to extend invitation for interviews no later than May 1, 2015.
 The interview dates are scheduled for May 14, 2015 (RMP - Huntsville) and May 21, 2015 (RMSP - Tuscaloosa).

 - Huntsville/Auburn Rural Medicine Program: Interviews will be located in Huntsville